gmschroe/vfsg-impact-2024/README.md

 *Tap Elderly Women's Wisdom for Youth, with a little over a 100 followers on Twitter (X), vs. UNICEF, with over 9 million followers.*

-The colour of each shape is determined by the project’s topic.
+The colour of each shape is determined by the project’s primary topic.
 I grouped the provided topics into six broader categories:

 - Education (pink/orange)
 - Amplifying voices (i.e., broadcasting the work and missions of other people or organisations across multiple categories) (yellow orange)